-Hong Kong again topped the rankings of 151 countries and territories, followed by Singapore, New Zealand, and Switzerland in the Fraser Institute’s annual Economic Freedom of the World Report.
-The report measures the economic freedom (levels of personal choice, ability to enter markets, security of privately owned property, rule of law, etc.) by analyzing the policies and institutions of 157 countries and territories.
-Co-published by the Cato Institute, the Fraser Institute in Canada, and more than 70 think tanks around the world, this is the 18th edition of Economic Freedom of the World and this year’s publication ranks 151 nations for 2011, the most recent year for which data are available.
+Hong Kong is once again the most economically free jurisdiction in the world, according to the Fraser Institute’s annual Economic Freedom of the World Report.
+The report measures the economic freedom (levels of personal choice, ability to enter markets, security of privately owned property, rule of law, etc.) by analyzing the policies and institutions of 151 countries and Hong Kong.
+Co-published by the Cato Institute, the Fraser Institute in Canada, and more than 70 think tanks around the world, this is the 19th edition of Economic Freedom of the World and this year’s publication ranks 157 nations for 2012, the most recent year for which data are available.

 James Gwartney holds the Gus A. Stavros Eminent Scholar Chair at Florida State University, where he directs the Stavros Center for the Advancement of Free Enterprise and Economic Education.
 He is a coauthor of Economics: Private and Public Choice (Cengage/South-Western Press), a widely used text on the principles of economics that is now in its twelfth edition.
 He is also a coauthor of an economics primer, Common Sense Economics: What Everyone Should Know about Wealth and Prosperity (St. Martin’s Press, 2005).